Crappie Must-Have Spawn Tips for Best Results

 - brush or timber adjacent to spawning banks

 If you locate fish in these areas, you can often follow the movement pattern as the water warms.
-Crappie usually do not appear suddenly in a random place.
+Crappie usually do not appear suddenly in random locations.
 They move along familiar routes, and those routes often repeat from year to year.

 Vertical jigging is often effective during this transition because it keeps the lure at a stable depth.
 Slow casting along the edge of structure can also work, especially if the fish are staging in a narrow band.